 Looking for a dining experience a little left of centre?
-Look no further, as we've got eight of the best themed restaurants in Melbourne.
+Look no further, as we've deep-dived into the best themed restaurants in Melbourne.

 China's famous Panda Hot Pot is known for its authentic Sichuan cuisine and has now brought the exclusive, authentic dining experience to downtown Melbourne.